 Interests and Issues

-Gary Wornell is a Canadian born artist photographer who emigrated to Europe in 1969.
+Gary Wornell is a Canadian born artist photographer and videographer who emigrated to Europe in 1969.
 In 1976 having obtained a B.A. in Art and Design at Staffordshire University he was awarded a New Craftsman’s Grant from the British Crafts Council.
-In 1995 he moved to Finland where he established a ceramic studio and gradually moved into graphic design, digital art, print making and photography.
+In 1995 he moved to Finland where he established a ceramic studio and gradually moved into graphic design, digital art, print making, photography and video.

 Gary has been the recipient of numerous international awards in both craft, fine art and photography.
 These include the Japanese Inax Design Prize, The Finnish Arts Council Prize 2010, International Color Awards Photography Masters Cup 2010 and 2011, London International Creative Awards 2009 and 2012, Los Angeles Centre for Digital Art – Top 40 2009 and several awards in Travel Photographer of the Year.
 In 2013 he won Gold prize in PX3 – Prix de la Photographie Paris in Book category for his monochrome iPhone series on Nepal.